• Skip to primary navigation

 • Take out 1 tablespoon at a time and roll in to a small sausage and repeat until you have 20.

-• Place on a lined or oiled baking sheet and cook in a preheated oven at 200°C/400°F for 25 minutes until they start to crisp up.
+• Place on a lined or oiled baking sheet and cook in the oven for 25 minutes until they start to crisp up.
 Serve with your favourite dip.

 • Use a mixture of broccoli and cauliflower, or just cauliflower to change things up.